dimforge/ncollide/docs/collision_detection_pipeline.md

    interact with.

-Note that the blacklist has precedence over the whitelist, i.e., if a group is on both lists, interactions will be forbidden.
+Note that the blacklist has precedence over the whitelist, i.e., if a group is on both lists, interactions will be forbidden anyway.
 Setting up a `CollisionGroups` structure must follow the following reasoning: each object can be member of several group.
 If it encounters another object, a geometric query will be performed by the narrow phase if and only if:

 * Each object is member of **at least one** group part of the other object's whitelist.
 * **None** of the object is member of any group part of the other object's